Keynote Speakers

 Hosei University, Japan

-Jianhua Ma is a professor in the Faculty of Computer and Information Sciences, and was a director in the Institute of Integrated Science and Technology (IIST), Hosei University, Japan.
-He is one of pioneers in research on Hyper World and Cyber World (CW) since 1996.
+Jianhua Ma is a professor in the Faculty of Computer and Information Sciences, Hosei University, Tokyo, Japan.
+He was the Director of Hosei University Institute of Integrated Science and Technology in 2024 FY.
+He served as the Chair of Digital Media Department of Hosei University in 2011-2012.
+His research interests include pervasive computing, social computing, wearable technology, IoT, smart things, and cyber intelligence.
+Ma is one of pioneers in research on Hyper World and Cyber World (CW) since 1996, and was a co-initiator of the first international symposium on Cyber World in 2002.
 He first proposed Ubiquitous Intelligence (UI) towards Smart World (SW), which he envisioned in 2004, and was featured in the European ID People Magazine in 2005.
-He has conducted several unique CW-related projects including the Cyber Individual (Cyber-I), which was highlighted on the IEEE Computing Now in 2011.
-He has founded IEEE Conferences on Ubiquitous Intelligence and Computing (UIC), Pervasive Intelligence and Computing (PICom), Cyber Physical and Social Computing (CPSCom), Internet of Things (iThings), and Internet of People (IoP).
-He is a chair of IEEE SC Technical Committee on Hyper-Intelligence, a co-chair of IEEE SMC Technical Committee on Cybermatics, and a founder of IEEE CIS Technical Committee on Smart World.
+He has conducted several unique CW-related projects including the Cyber Individual (Cyber-I), which was featured by and highlighted on the front page of IEEE Computing Now in 2011.
+He has published more than 300 papers, co-authored/edited over 15 books and 30 journal special issues, and delivered over 30 keynote speeches at international conferences.
+He has founded three IEEE Congresses on ‘Smart World’, ‘Cybermatics’ and ‘Cyber Science and Technology’, respectively, as well as IEEE Conferences on Ubiquitous Intelligence and Computing (UIC), Pervasive Intelligence and Computing (PICom), Dependable, Autonomic and Secure Computing (DASC), Cyber Physical and Social Computing (CPSCom), Internet of Things (iThings), Digital Twin, and Metaverse.
+He is a Chair of IEEE SC Hyper-Intelligence Technical Committee, a Co-chair of IEEE SMC Technical Committee on Cybermatics, and a founding chair of IEEE CIS Technical Committee on Smart World.

 Invited Speakers